 Doctors figure out how severe your AD is by the amount of your body surface that's affected.
 The more areas of inflamed skin you have, the more severe your condition.
 They also look at the area of your body where AD is located.
 Plus, severe AD also tends to be deeper red in color, Strowd says.
+But for some with darker skin, the skin may look discolored rather than red.
+It may even end up lighter in color after the acute inflammation goes away.
 Your skin may be thicker than normal and break open when you scratch it a lot.

 Creams and Phototherapy

 A topical treatment might be enough to treat a mild case of AD.
+Coal tar has been used for more than 100 years to treat AD and other skin conditions.
 Steroid creams help control the itch and give your skin a chance to heal.
 Calcineurin inhibitors like pimecrolimus (Elidel) and tacrolimus (Protopic) reduce the immune response to bring down inflammation in your skin.

 Phototherapy, also called light therapy, is an option if you have AD on large areas of your body.
 Your dermatologist might also recommend this treatment for patches in places like your hands and feet that don't improve with topical treatments.
 Phototherapy uses ultraviolet (UV) light to help clear your skin.

 If you have severe AD or your skin doesn't improve on these treatments, it could be time to think about more body-wide or advanced therapies.

 Systemic drugs work throughout your body to treat larger areas of AD.
 Dermatologists use a few medicines off-label, which means they're approved to treat other conditions but they also work on AD.